Q. How many members do you have?

 Q. Given your inner-city location, is it safe to come to Mount Olive?

 A. Yes.
-Congregational leaders are attentive to security concerns as well as thankful that our neighborhood crime rate has declined dramatically over the past 20 years.
+Congregational leaders are attentive to security concerns as well as thankful that our neighborhood crime rate, notwithstanding the spike of violence surrounding George Floyd’s death in 2020, has declined over the last twenty-five years.

 Q. Are you a gay church?